cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 * do you add a prefix like `parent` for any container reference?
 * do you add a prefix for any `derived` reference or attribute?

-### ☑ Are all the non-abstract EClasses supposed to be instanciated ?
+### ☑ All the non-abstract EClasses are supposed to be instanciated

 In the very early phases it often happens that you start with a concept as an EClass and at some point you specialized it, in the end you have an abstract EClass but you just forgot to make it abstract, leading to the possibility to instanciate it.